 The results show that the price coefficient has the correct sign.
-In the case of the random coefficient logit model, the price coefficient has a distribution with mean equal to 8.95 and standard deviation equal to 2.04.
+In the case of the random coefficients logit model, the price coefficient has a distribution with mean equal to 8.95 and standard deviation equal to 2.04.
 This implies that an infinitesimal part of the distribution of the coefficient α_i is negative.
-In both estimations, all the 54 δ_j and 39 γ_t coefficients are not shown to save space.
-As Table 2 shows, the overidentifying restrictions tests are accepted.
+In both estimations, all the 54 β_j and 39 γ_t coefficients are not shown to save space.
+As Table 4 shows, the overidentifying restrictions tests are not rejected.
+Also, we have checked after estimation that ξ{jt} is not serially correlated.
+Actually, the first and the second order serial correlations is equal to 0.019 with a standard error of 0.02 and to 0.016 with standard error of 0.02, respectively, which proves that it is not significantly different from zero.

-As we said in section 5.1, the aggregate data come from the aggregation of a household survey and thus aggregation problems may raise some questions about the demand results.
-To ensure the reliability of our demand model, we conducted several specification tests before reaching the specification shown in Table 2.
+As we said in section 2, the aggregate data come from the aggregation of a household survey and thus aggregation problems may raise some questions about the demand results.
+To ensure the reliability of our demand model, we conducted several specification tests before reaching the specification shown in Table 4.
 We also tried to investigate the question of possibly downward biased average prices by testing the robustness of our demand model with the following method.
 First, we computed the observed variance of each product price across purchases for any given month and introduced this product characteristic into the demand model.
-If our average prices are downward biased, this bias is likely to be positively correlated with the within month and across store variance of the price for a product.
+If our average prices are downward biased, this bias is likely to be positively correlated with the within month and across stores variance of the price for a product.
 Then, introducing this characteristic in the demand model, we should expect a positive coefficient.
 This is what is found but the coefficient is small (0.809) and far from significant (its standard error being 1.14).
 Moreover, when this variable is introduced, it does not significantly change the estimates of our price coefficients α and σ .
-The same approach was applied by using the distance from home to the retailer (obtained with the observation of the location of the all supermarkets in France using LSA data, and using zip codes for households and geographical data on distances) as a characteristic of the product.
+The same approach was applied by using the distance from home to the retailer obtained with the observation of the location of the all supermarkets in France using LSA data, and using zip codes for households and geographical data on distances.
 The average distance of purchasers of each product at each month was calculated and introduced as a characteristic.
 Again, the other parameters of the demand model did not change significantly and the coefficient of this variable did not appear significant (its estimate was 0.031 with a standard error of 0.059).
 This was true whether introducing these variables jointly or not.
-Column (3) of Table 2 shows the results when both variables are introduced.
+Column (3) of Table 4 shows the results when both variables are introduced.
 Finally, we assessed the robustness of the simplification amounting to consider the most important brands (in terms of market share) by adding the next most important one.
-Adding one brand, whose market share is on average 0.022% only, the results of the random coefficient logit model did not change significantly.
+Adding one brand, whose market share is on average 0.022% only, the results of the random coefficients logit model did not change significantly.
 The price coefficient was 9.8 and the coefficient of heterogeneity of tastes was 2.7.
 Moreover, with all these alternative specifications, the empirical results of interest that appear in the following did not change significantly.

-Given the demand estimates, it is interesting to note that we find estimates of unobserved product specific mean utilities δ_j are found.
+Given the demand estimates, it is interesting to note that we find estimates of unobserved product specific mean utilities β_j are found.
 Using these parameter estimates, their correlation with observed product characteristics can be considered using regression estimates.
-This is shown in Table 3 below.
+This is shown in Table 5 below.